AngryProgrammerInside/InstallAgent/ReadMe.md

 *   Live Script Status Updates and Timestamps for last actions the Script has taken via Registry

-*   Highly Customizable for your environment - Configure different values for Legacy vs Current Agent installations, or for each Domain you deploy to

 # Components

 The **InstallAgent Automation Suite** is comprised of several Components to aid in the deployment and facilitation of the N-Central Agent, which are listed below: